bighelmet7/allianz/README.md

 # 3. Deploy a Jenkins instance

 OKD provides us with a catalog of plug-n-play templates.
-Instead of creating our own Jenkins environment we will able to select the Jenkins (ephemeral) template: by selecting the created project, clicking the 'Catalog' option, selecting the suitable 'Jenkins (ephemeral)' and  then clicking the 'Create' option.
+Instead of creating our own Jenkins environment we will able to select the Jenkins (ephemeral) template by: selecting the created project, clicking the 'Catalog' option, selecting the suitable 'Jenkins (ephemeral)' and  then clicking the 'Create' option.
 Finally, the minishift will perform all the needed steps to set up our new Jenkins.

 NOTE: for a persistent Jenkins version, it can be downloaded using the following link: https://github.com/openshift/origin/blob/master/examples/jenkins/jenkins-persistent-template.json